 Other surgical procedures or traumatic injuries may also damage the lymphatic system leading to secondary lymphoedema, eg following joint replacement surgery or accidents where a large amount of skin is damaged.

 Lymphoedema as a result of treatment for cancer Recent research has pointed to the benefits of early detection since skin changes consistent with early stage lymphoedema can be detected by the trained eye and with special tests, often within 6-12 months post operatively.
 Potential increased risk may occur in people who had a post operative wound infection, who are overweight and tend to be inactive.
 In the breast cancer population, women typically gain 2.5-6kg and tend to be physically deconditioned following treatment .

-Treatment at Physiotherapy Centre Bendigo
+Treatment for Lymphoedema at Physiotherapy Centre Bendigo

 Rosalind Deacon has had many years of experience treating people with lymphoedema.
 Treatment can include education, exercise, specialized massage and compression garment prescription.
 Clinical Pilates and aquatic therapy are particularly useful.

 Following cancer treatment, we aim to encourage people to feel confident to begin exercising generally which will promote their return to a healthy active lifestyle.
 We keep a watchful eye on the “at risk” part of the body to ensure lymphoedema is not occurring, and if it does develop to provide the appropriate therapy to minimise the swelling.

 National Breast and Ovarian Cancer Centre.
 Review of research evidence on secondary lymphoedema: Incidence, prevention, risk factors and treatment, NBOCC, Surry Hills, NSW, 2008.
 Document can be downloaded from http://www.nbocc.org.au/breasthealth/careafter/lymphoedema.html